-MEREDITH DURAN grew up enamored of British history.
-At thirteen years old, she made a list of life goals that included writing romance novels, trying sushi, and going to London to see Holbein's portrait of Anne Boleyn.
-Now a doctoral student in anthropology, she is happy to report that all three goals have become her favorite things to do.
-When not studying, doing fieldwork in India, or working on her next novel, Meredith can be found in the library, browsing through travelogues written by intrepid Englishwomen of the nineteenth century.
+br>MEREDITH DURAN grew up enamored of British history.
+At thirteen years old, she made a list of life goals that included writing romance novels, trying sushi, and going to London to see Holbein's portraits of the Tudor court.
+She is now happy to report that all three goals have become her favorite things to do.
+When not writing, she enjoys reading, teaching, knitting, weightlifting, baking, painting (alas, poorly), a full-fledged internet addiction, and the hunting and collecting of dusty travelogues written by nineteenth-century Englishwomen.

 FREQUENTLY ASKED QUESTIONS

 A Lady’s Code of Misconduct took me back to the world of my debut novel: mid-Victorian England.

 - My next novel will hit the shelves on February 28, 2017.
 After writing several books set in the 1880s,

 - Are you ever going to write the story of Lord Lockwood, first introduced in